 Exploring Hollywood with a guide, whether a live guide or a self-guided tour, will help you find all the best sites, greatest photo stops, and most interesting stories.

-Check out our post for the best Hollywood Walking tours, which includes our guided name your own price walking tour and a self-guided tour that you can take on your own time.
+Check out our post for the best Hollywood Walking tours, which include our guided name-your-own-price walking tour, and a self-guided tour that you can take on your own time.

 3) Tour a Movie Studio